 - Improved Sleep: Insomnia and disrupted sleep patterns are common challenges faced by palliative care patients.
-Medicinal cannabis has shown potential in improving sleep quality and addressing sleep disturbances.
+Medicinal cannabis has shown potential in improving sleep quality and addressing sleep disturbances in some patients.

-If you’re thinking about including medicinal cannabis into your or a loved one’s end-of-life care plans, then it’s a good idea to reach out to a knowledgeable doctor, like a member of our caring Polln team, about your options and learn more about how medicinal cannabis can potentially support comfort care for the dying.
+If you’re thinking about including medicinal cannabis into your or a loved one’s end-of-life care plans, then it’s a good idea to reach out to a knowledgeable doctor about your options and learn more about how medicinal cannabis can potentially support comfort care for the dying.

 It’s also important to remember that while medicinal cannabis holds promise as a complementary therapy in palliative care, the effectiveness of medicinal cannabis may vary depending on individual factors such as the patient's specific medical condition, medical history, and tolerance levels.